j00sebox/ToyBox/README.md

 If on Windows you can run the windows_config.bat script to do all the setup.
 It will create a Visual Studio solution file located in the build folder.
 Once opened you can set the toy_box project as the start up one.
 After that is done then you can build and run it from there.

-There is also currently a Windows release version available.
+There is also currently a Windows release version available but it is very far behind the source.

 ### Linux